 AirDrop system requirements

-- MacBook Pro (Late 2008) or newer, excluding the MacBook Pro (17-inch, Late 2008)
+- MacBook Pro introduced in late 2008 or later, excluding the MacBook Pro (17-inch, Late 2008)

-- MacBook Air (Late 2010) or newer
+- MacBook Air introduced in ate 2010 or later

-- MacBook (Late 2008) or newer, excluding the white MacBook (Late 2008)
+- MacBook introduced in late 2008 or later, excluding the white MacBook (Late 2008)

-- Mac Pro (Early 2009 with AirPort Extreme card, or Mid 2010)
+- Mac Pro introduced in early 2009 (model with AirPort Extreme card) or mid 2010